Amiantofusus borbonicus

 Amiantofusus borbonicus is a species of sea snail, a marine gastropod mollusc in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

 Description

 The length of the shell attains 12 mm.
+It is fusiform (spindle-shaped) and slender, with a high spire and a short siphonal canal, and is white in colour.

 Distribution

 This marine species occurs in the Indian Ocean off Réunion.